The goals of the Explorative Interdisciplinary Synergy Programme are to:

-- Pursue creative and novel, high-risk/high-gain interdisciplinary research ideas
+- Enable creative and novel, high-risk/high-gain interdisciplinary research

-- Support early-stage attempts at attacking such novel interdisciplinary research ideas
+- Support early-stage attempts at attacking such novel interdisciplinary ideas

-- Stimulate an emerging interdisciplinary culture of research that spans across scientific disciplines and techniques
+- Stimulate an emerging interdisciplinary research culture that spans across scientific disciplines and techniques

 - Break down or overcome the barriers that exist between the different disciplines